Abzom33/Networking/README.md

 ## Challenges :

 One challenge I encountered was understanding how SSL/TLS worked in practice .My site initially failed to load because Cloudflare's SSL/TLS setting was configured to "Full," which required valid SSL on the origin server.
-Switching the setting to "Flexible" resolved the issue by allowing HTTPS between the browser and Cloudflare without requiring SSL to be configured on the EC2 instance itself.
+Switching the setting to "Flexible" resolved the issue by allowing HTTP between the browser and Cloudflare without requiring SSL to be configured on the EC2 instance itself.